Arkadiusz Krysik

 In the startup space, when you’re building a new product, it’s perfectly fine to run a little bit in the red as long as there are enough cash or liquid assets in the company’s accounts.
 Look at what Tesla did.
 It lost money for the first 8 years of its existence, but it didn’t fail.
 Why not?
 It had enough capital in the bank from various sources to get through all those years of losing money while it expanded its operations and infrastructure.
 In the case of SaaS companies, the situation can be similar – you may initially lose money as you build your product.

-Keep in mind that all strategic decisions regarding the development of your SaaS business should be made on the basis of realistic and sound forecasts and projections.
+Keep in mind that all strategic decisions regarding the development of your SaaS company should be made on the basis of realistic and sound forecasts and projections.
 External funding will run out sooner or later.
 You need to be absolutely certain that your SaaS business will be self-sustaining and profitable from that point on.

 Step 10: Measure and optimize